 “However, African teeth modification was of a different sort, with teeth filed into points,” Fitzhugh said.

-So, through a process of elimination, they probably learned this in America.
+So, through a process of elimination, they probably learned this in America, which suggests that Vikings may have explored America more than previously suspected.

 “The only place I know of [where people] have similar horizontal filing marks on their teeth … is the area of the Great Lakes in America and the present states of Illinois, Arizona, and Georgia.”